Meal kit startup Gobble has raised $15 million in Series B financing from Khosla

 However, the startup pulled through and is reportedly serving a million meals a year, with what it claims is a more loyal lifetime customer base than Blue Apron, Plated and other competitors at about $800 LTV.

-“Gobble’s investments in culinary R&D and data science have enabled them to build a valuable member base who trust Gobble with their accounts running on ‘autopilot’,” noted Initialized Capital’s Gary Tan. ”
+“Gobble’s investments in culinary R&D and data science have enabled them to build a valuable member base who trust Gobble with their accounts running on ‘autopilot,’ ” noted Initialized Capital’s Gary Tan.

 Gobble had previously raised $14.8 million in venture funding, bringing the total up to nearly $30 million.